osefatul/fullstack-mern-socialmedia/react-social/README.md

 - user, isfetching, errors are the initial staes we used.
 - login, logout, credentialsFetched, LoginError are the reducers to be dispatched.

+#### Uploading files

+- It is not a good idea to use rest API for uploading file.
+- But for educational purpose we have used multer library for uploading file in the index.js api side.
+- multer is using a post request for uploading a file in to a a specific path.
+- It needs a disk storage for uploadded files.